geoberle/signalfx-prometheus-exporter/docs/configuration.md

   # The SignalFlow program to query data from SignalFX
   query: <string>

+  # The amount of historical data that will be received when a flow program starts.
+  # Can be used to get data quicker for scraping.
+  [ historicalData: <duration-string> | default = 0 ]

   # A collection of templates to turn SignalFlow query results into Prometheus metrics
   prometheusMetricTemplate: